rahulvenugopal/Learn_NeuralDecoding_for_EEG/README.md

 - We can retrieve the **spatial filters** and **spatial patterns** if we explicitly use a `LinearModel`
 - `get_coef` function can fetch the `patterns`.
 Make sure we do `inverse_transform=True`

-> Extraction filters of backward models may exhibit large weights at channels not at all picking up the signals of interest, as well as small weights at channels containing the signal.
+> Extraction filters of backward models may exhibit large weights at channels not at all picking up the signals of interest, as well as small weights at channels containing the signal

-Such “misleading” weights are by no means indications of suboptimal model estimation.
+Such “misleading” weights are by no means indications of suboptimal model estimation

 Rather, they are needed to “filter away” noise and thereby to extract the signal with high SNR

+We derived a transformation by which extraction filters of any linear backward model can be turned into activation patterns of a corresponding forward model

+By this means, backward models can eventually be made interpretable
 ---

+### Temporal generalisation

 ### Trivia
 - Difference between `scikit-learn` and `mne.decoding.Scaler`